Whether you believe that managers are born or they are created, you can benefit from learning about different management styles and techniques.

 Yet authoritarian style allows for quick decision-making as it’s ultimately only one person doing the thinking.
 So if time is really scarce, for example when you are doing fast-tracking for your project to catch up with deadlines, then an authoritarian management style may be a way to go.

-Tip: if you lean towards the authoritative management style but want to soften it up a little, have a look at the persuasive management style.
-Persuasive managers monitor their employees closely and deliver decisions top-down, but they take the time to help employees understand the logic behind their decision-making process.
+Tip: If you lean towards the authoritative management style but want to soften it up a little, have a look at the persuasive management style.
+Persuasive managers monitor their employees’ digital to-do lists closely and deliver decisions top-down, but they take the time to help employees understand the logic behind their decision-making process.
 Such an approach makes it easier to motivate employees as they are given a logical explanation together with instructions.

 Laissez-faire management style